Reviewing Deciphera Pharmaceuticals Inc. (DCPH)'s and Athersys Inc. (NASDAQ:ATHX)'s results | New Business Observer

 |-3.47%

-For the past year Deciphera Pharmaceuticals Inc. had bullish trend while Athersys Inc. had bearish trend.
+For the past year Deciphera Pharmaceuticals Inc. has 5.29% stronger performance while Athersys Inc. has -3.47% weaker performance.

 Summary

-Deciphera Pharmaceuticals Inc. beats on 6 of the 8 factors Athersys Inc.
+On 6 of the 8 factors Deciphera Pharmaceuticals Inc. beats Athersys Inc.

 Deciphera Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company, develops drugs to enhance the lives of cancer patients by addressing key mechanisms of drug resistance that limit the rate and durability of response of various cancer therapies.
 The company develops DCC-2618, a pan-KIT and pan-PDGFRa inhibitor for the treatment of gastrointestinal stromal tumors, advanced systemic mastocytosis, gliomas, and other solid tumors.
 It is also developing immunokinase inhibitors comprising DCC-3014 for treatment of solid tumors and hematologic malignancies; and Rebastinib to treat breast cancer, as well as to investigate in combination with chemotherapy and checkpoint inhibitors.
 The company was founded in 2003 and is headquartered in Waltham, Massachusetts.